pinajmr/NFT-Collectible-Humans/README.md

 *Second project attempt, carried out step by step, using what was learned in the workshops and taking it to the next level for Chainlink Fall 2021 Hackathon.*
 _Team: [Pinajmr](https://www.linkedin.com/in/pinajmr/) Dev and [Sarap](https://www.linkedin.com/in/sarahrappeneau/) UI & UX.
 Feel free to make a contribution or correction, beginner project._

-# Humans to Mars - NFT Collectible
+# Humans to new world - NFT Collectible

-#### When the developments of taking the rover to Mars had been a challenge, they did not imagine who were the first 100 Humas in this crew, they all have completely random aspects and attributes using Oracles, be part of this new adventure.
+#### When the developments of taking the rover to Mars had been a challenge, they did not imagine who were the first 2048 Humas in this crew, they all have completely random aspects and attributes using Oracles, be part of this new adventure.
 <!-- ![alt text](./imagen/logo.png "Humans to Mars - NFT Collectibler") -->

 ##### [Link to site (soon)](https://)